Agnieszka-21/namaste-django/README.md

 #### Story Points
 Each User Story was given a label that specifies the number of story points in order to measure/estimate in a predictive way how much time is needed for completing the User Stories as compared to one another.
 The simplest User Stories were given just 1 story point, the ones that needed a little more attention 2 story points, then 4 for the ones that required even more attention, and 8 for the most complex features and functionalities.

 Altogether, user stories completed in this project take up 74 story points.
-The user stories that have not been handled here (potential future features) have a total of 48 points, leading to 122 points being 100% of all points and 74 points (completed user stories) being 60% as recommended.
+The user stories that have not been handled here (potential future features) have a total of 50 points, leading to 124 points being 100% of all points and 74 points (completed user stories) being 59%, so below 60% as recommended.

 #### MoSCoW Prioritization